A Giambelli formula for classical $G/P$ spaces: Transition for mixed Stanley functions

 \subsection{Reduced words and $k$-bitableaux}

-The type A Stanley symmetric functions $G_\om$ were used in \cite{Sta} and to express the number of reduced words of a permutation $\om$ in terms of the numbers $f^\la$ of standard tableaux of shape $\la$, for the partitions $\la$ which appear in equation (\ref{Geq}).
+The type A Stanley symmetric functions $G_\om$ were used in \cite{Sta} to express the number of reduced words of a permutation $\om$ in terms of the numbers $f^\la$ of standard tableaux of shape $\la$, for the partitions $\la$ which appear in equation (\ref{Geq}).
 Similarly, the type C Stanley symmetric functions $F_w$ can be used to compute the number of reduced words for an element $w\in W_\infty$, as shown in \cite{H, Kr}.
 We proceed to give an analogue of these results for the mixed Stanley functions $J_w$.

-We first recall some definitions from \cite[\S 5]{T2}.
 Let {\bf P} denote the ordered alphabet $\{1'<2'<\cdots<k'<1<2<\cdots\}$.
 The symbols $1',\ldots,k'$ are called {\em marked}, while the rest are {\em unmarked}.
 Let $\la$ be a $k$-strict partition.
-A {\em $k$-bitableau} $U$ of shape $\la$ is a filling of the boxes in $\la$ with elements of {\bf P} which is weakly increasing along each row and down each column, such that (i) the marked entries are strictly increasing along rows and weakly increasing down columns, and (ii) the unmarked entries form a $k$-tableau $T$.
-Each $k$-bitableau $U$ has an associated multiplicity $r(U)$; see loc.\ cit.\ for definitions and more details.
+A {\em $k$-bitableau} $U$ of shape $\la$ is a filling of the boxes in $\la$ with elements of {\bf P} which is weakly increasing along each row and down each column, such that the marked entries are strictly increasing along each row and the unmarked entries form a {\em $k$-tableau} $T$.
+We refer to \cite[\S 5]{T4} for the definition of a $k$-tableau and more details.
+Each $k$-bitableau $U$ has an associated multiplicity $r(U)$, which is a nonnegative integer.
 Let $(xy)^U=\prod_ix_i^{m_i}\prod_jy_j^{n_j}$, where $m_i$ (respectively $n_j$) denotes the number of times that $i$ (respectively $j'$) appears in $U$.
-According to \cite[Thm.\ 5]{T2}, we have
+According to \cite[Thm.\ 5]{T4}, we have

 summed over all $k$-bitableaux $U$ of shape $\la$.